 The integration of an above-ground building on the ridge implies that there is a considerable difference in support post height.
-In the proposed design the building centre of gravity is located near the ridge summit in the area where the support posts are the lowest (a 1m high air gap was defined by wind-tunnel testing).
-These support posts form a rigid N-S axis under the building and act as a stability point around which the rest of the building is laid out.
+In the proposed design the building centre of gravity is located near the ridge summit in the area where the support posts are the lowest (a 2m high air gap was defined by wind-tunnel testing).
+These support posts support a steel support frame that is integrated in the building skin.
+To assemble this basic structure a N-S oriented frame under the building is mounted first.
+This acts as a stability point around which the rest of the building is laid out.
 The building extends to the west where it is supported by articulated posts to the bedrock's relative vertical surface on the west side of the ridge.
 To the east side the building has a number of articulated support posts that become gradually longer.
 Both east and west side supports are interconnected with a rigid beam structure.

 This construction provides a number of benefits: Although the building has been shaped to reduce wind-induced lifting forces it is impossible to completely avoid this effect due the variability of the wind.
 Furthermore the thermal dilatation transfers (in W and E directions) originating from the high temperature difference is limited in length and thus in effect.
-This approach will make it possible to optimize the overall building-support concept resulting in less airflow disturbance underneath the building (porosity), a crucial parameter to enhance the building's aerodynamic performance for snow accumulation as well as to reduce wind-induced noise and vibrations.
+This approach made it possible to optimise the overall building-support concept resulting in less airflow disturbance underneath the building (porosity), a crucial parameter to enhance the building's aerodynamic performance for snow accumulation as well as to reduce wind-induced noise and vibrations.